 August 2019 – Present

-Unsatisfactory is an on-going environmentalist project with an emphasis on environmental and “mech” simulation.
+Disharmony is an on-going environmentalist project with an emphasis on environmental and “mech” simulation.
 Systemic deforestation, expansion, and exploitation calls to gameplay loops of popular games, and yet here the player is a passive observer.
 Intensely driven by the interaction between AI agents and dynamic systems, the project is distinct from the static and composed project Enneri.

 November 2018 – August 2019

 Enneri is an on-going narrative project with an emphasis on conversation and level design.
 Introspective, philosophical, and immersive – the game is meant to provoke the player and stimulate how they view the human condition.
-Twisting, abandoned architecture and the expressive, eponymous Enneri lend the project a distinct contrast to “Unsatisfactory”.
+Twisting, abandoned architecture and the expressive, eponymous Enneri lend the project a distinct contrast to “Disharmony”.

 December 2017 – October 2018